Let’s talk about the menopause

 Andrea’s experience of the menopause and how it affected her at work has driven her to urge companies to look more into the issue.
 She says:

 I’m passionate about the need to raise awareness of the menopause and the problems it can cause in the workplace.
-Women going through this need support, not to feel swept under the carpet.
+People going through this need support, not to feel swept under the carpet.
 Because this isn’t simply a problem for middle-aged women – it’s a problem for everyone.Andrea Woodhouse, senior legal counsel at Aviva

-The average age for women to reach the menopause is 51 2.
+The average age for women to reach the menopause is 51 Footnote 2.
 It can be earlier than that and the symptoms can go on for years.
 And the symptoms can start up to 10 years before, so from 41 on average.

-Research by the University of Leicester in 2017 6 revealed the menopause has an adverse effect on businesses and families.
+Research by the University of Leicester in 2017 Footnote 6 revealed the menopause has an adverse effect on businesses and families.
 By ignoring the problem, businesses make it harder to recruit and retain older women.
 This also affects issues like diversity in the workforce and the gender pay gap to name but two.

 As an employer, you face losing valuable, experienced employees, who should be in the prime of their career.